TheRealOrange/acidvis/README.md

 #### staggered full solves

 Even with incremental solving, numerical drift accumulates.
-The solver maintains a `since_last_update` counter per combination, triggering periodic full re-solves staggered across frames.
-This distributes the computational load evenly rather than causing frame hitches.
+The solver maintains a `since_last_update` counter per combination, and the initial full-solves are staggered.
+By doing so we spread out the full root-finding such that only a small subset of all the polynomials get a full-solve in any one frame.
+It is known that when the coefficients near zero, the incremental solve will have a higher rate of failure and will fallback to a full solve, which is a potential source of lag.

 #### GPU rendering (OpenCL)